codess-aus/coding-and-cupcakes/docs/copilot-pair.md

 # 🤝 Copilot as a Pair Programmer

- you brainstorm, debug, and build smarter.

 Welcome to the coding kitchen! 🍳
 In this section, we’ll explore how GitHub Copilot can act as your **pair programmer**—a supportive coding buddy who helps---
+- 🎈you brainstorm,
+- ✨debug,
+- 🎶and build smarter.

 ## 🧁 What is Pair Programming?

 Pair programming is a technique where two developers work together:

 - One writes the code (the **driver**)
 - One reviews, suggests, and guides (the **navigator**)